cdmgtri/niem-model-schema/README.md

 ## Status

-Initial fields for the `Model` and `Package` objects have been added as a proof of concept.
+Initial fields for the `Model` and `Version` objects have been added as a proof of concept.
 These objects are not complete and the fields will undergo changes.

 The following objects have not yet been added: